spooky9216/ReelDonwloader/README.md

 2. Open a terminal or command prompt and navigate to the project directory.

-3. Install the required dependencies by running the following command:
+3. Install the required dependencies by running the command mentioned above.

 ## Usage